The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/basic-guide.md

 # Openers

 Listed below are all current openers and the reasoning as to why each one should be selected.
 It is very important that you attempt to put as much damage into the raid buffs of your party as possible.
 Wildfire does not scale with skill speed, so once it’s placed in your opener it will never move forward and can only be delayed in your rotation.
 Wildfire should be placed properly in the opener based on your party composition and the downtime you have in an encounter.
 Wildfire snapshots raid buffs upon use of the ability -- not on detonation.
 Wildfire cannot critical hit or direct hit, thus gaining no benefit from crit or direct hit boosting raid buffs.

 In both (future images) openers listed below, you’ll notice there’s a string of three Heated combo actions in a row.
 This is done on purpose for later on in an encounter.
 Those Heated combo actions can, and most likely will be, replaced with a Hypercharge window later on.
 This allows us to get more potency under raid buffs and use Barrel Stabilizer on cooldown, prior to Wildfire windows.
-Each opener also contains six GCDs prior to Wildfire.
+Each opener also contains 5 GCDs prior to Wildfire.
 This is the only way to summon Queen in your opener without delaying Drill to 12.5 seconds.

 #### General Raid Setting Opener